Hellenic Foundation for Culture: History

 The initial organizational structure established the operation of a board of directors, which elected the president and the members of the executive board.
 From 1994 onwards, with successive legislative acts, the structure of the organization was amended and the supervising ministry proposes the president and appoints the members of the executive board.

 Ιn 2002, the HFC passed under the supervision of the ministry of culture with the ministry of foreign affairs represented on the board by the head of the directorate for educational and cultural affairs and a representative of the ministry of education also has a seat on the board.
 In 2014 the National Book Centre of Greece (EKEVI) and the Hellenic Foundation for Culture were merged.
 The National Book Centre of Greece was responsible to implement national policy to promote books.
-Publishers, authors, translators, librarians and booksellers were all involved in decision-making and work closely to achieve the Centre’s objectives.
+Publishers, authors, translators, librarians and booksellers were all involved in decision-making and work closely to achieve the centre's objectives.

 Ever since its inception, the Board of the HFC has concentrated its effort on the establishment of branches abroad as one of the primary means of achieving its aims, which are the systematic promotion, propagation and development of Hellenic culture abroad.
 HFC departments abroad: Washington, D.C., Beijing, Alexandria, Belgrade, Berlin, Bucharest, Nicosia, London, Odesa, Sofia and Trieste.

-HFC is the head of the Greek network of the Anna Lindh Foundation for Euro-Mediterranean Partnership and Dialogue between Cultures, and a member of the European Union National Institutes for Culture (EUNIC) in Athens and abroad.
+HFC is the head of the Greek network of the Anna Lindh Foundation for Euro-Mediterranean Partnership and Dialogue between Cultures.

 The HFC headquarters are located in the former residence of Bodossakis in Palaio Psychiko.